Deval12345/Advanced-Python-Coding-Exercises-List/Final Lecture and Homework Scripts/FINAL_LECTURE_1.md

 Finally:

 def __iter__(self):
-This is huge.
-This allows for x in custom_list.

 We simply return the iterator of the internal list.

 The takeaway here is powerful:

 Python doesn’t care what your object is — only what methods it implements.
+The input argument item to the constructor could be any type, as long as it supports the operations the class expects.
+In real systems, that item could be a file handle, a network socket, a database connection, a string buffer, a sensor stream, API response stream or even a mock object used for testing — Python treats them the same if they behave the same.

 ## 3. Special Methods as Syntax Glue